EphraimCompEng/multiplicity/README.md

 # Documentation

 Documentation continues to grow with the project.
-Resouces for usage, general theory and implementations of algorithms using MultiPy can be found throughout the repository.
+Resouces for usage, general theory and implementations using MultiPy can be found in this repository.

 For more information head to [/docs/](https://github.com/EphraimCompEng/multiplier-lab/tree/master/docs).